TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Kerem_Teker.md

 ---

 ### 6 Trade-offs & notes
-- Simplicity vs. timing: My ombinational implementation is easy to verify but slow.
+- Simplicity vs. timing: My combinational implementation is easy to verify but slow.
 Even though I did make optimisations when computing products, the design is not synthesizable.
 Alternatives for synthesis were the following: multi-cycle or pipelined multiply/divide units, or a long‑latency functional unit.
 - On the other hand, only two modules changed: `alu.sv` (wider `ALUCtrl`, M logic) and `control.sv` (wider `ALUCtrl` output, M decoding).
 No structural changes to pipeline or hazards.
 This was benefitial in that my design integrated smoothly with the rest of the CPU, including our branch-predictor, multi-level cache, and Z-extensions.